AdobeDocs/experience-platform.en/help/query-service/clients/jupyter-notebook.md

 >[!TIP]
 >
 >[!DNL Anaconda Navigator] is a desktop graphical user interface (GUI) that provides an easier way to install and launch common [!DNL Python] programs such as [!DNL Jupyter Notebook].
 It also helps to manage packages, environments, and channels without using command-line commands.
+>You can [install your preferred version of the application](https://docs.anaconda.com/anaconda/install/) from their website.
+>Follow the guided installation process.
+From the Anaconda Navigator home screen, select **[!DNL Jupyter Notebook]** from the list of supported applications to launch the program.
+>![The [!DNL Anaconda Navigator] home screen with [!DNL Jupyter Notebook] highlighted.](../images/clients/jupyter-notebook/anaconda-navigator-home.png)
-More information can be found in their [official documentation](https://docs.anaconda.com/anaconda/navigator/).
+>More information can be found in their [official documentation](https://docs.anaconda.com/anaconda/navigator/).

 ## Launch [!DNL Jupyter Notebook]